16 Tips to Get Your Kids Excited About Back-To-School!

 16. Create a Wish Jar

-Create a jar and let your kids write their goals and wishes starting the first day of school and put them in the jar (with their names).
-At the end of the school year, they will have so much fun reading them.
+Create a jar and let your kids write their goals and wishes starting the first day of school, and put them in the jar (with their names).
+At the end of the school year, they will have a lot of fun reading them.

 Let your child know what to expect from each day, and don’t forget to have fun.
 Most importantly, have fun with your child and make the most of this exciting, new chapter of their life.